 - Which Office: Refer to your EAD, or ask ISP.

 - There are several USCIS Service Centers that adjudicate OPT applications.
 The Service Center code is found in the first three letters of the USCIS # on your EAD.
 For example, if your EAD shows YSC12345678, the "YSC" signifies that the Potomac Service Center adjudicated your OPT application.
 The Service Center codes are:

 - EAC = Vermont Service Center

 - Dates: Enter start date found on initial EAD

 - Items 16, 17, 18 = found on your I-94

 - Employer’s Name as listed in E-Verify (check with the company if you are uncertain).
 There is very little space to type here.
 You can choose to handwrite the Employer Name instead.
 (If you work at Caltech, handwrite “California Institute of Technology.”)

 - Employer's E-Verify Company Identification Number or a valid E-Verify Client Company Identification Number.
 (Caltech's E-Verify number is 294161.)

 - CERTIFICATION (Signature): Your signature should NOT touch any lines or text on the form.
-Please write small so that your signature does not cross any lines or text on the page.
+Use black ink.
+Write small so that your signature does not cross any lines or text on the page.

 12. Submit the completed Form I-765 and all supporting documentation by mail to the appropriate USCIS Lockbox address, based on where you live.

 IMPORTANT: Your completed application must be received by USCIS before your initial EAD expires.
 It must be received by USCIS within 60 days of the date ISP signed the STEM OPT I-20, but you cannot apply earlier than 90 days prior to the current EAD end date.
-If you have any questions about the timeline, please contact ISP to review this together.
+If you have any questions about the timeline, contact ISP to review this together.